Karina Arroyave: Life and career

-Arroyave was born in Colombia and moved to New York City with her parents at the age of 1.
+Arroyave was born in Colombia and moved to New York City with her grandmother at the age of 1.
 She studied acting at Fiorello H. LaGuardia High School and later studied comedic acting at The Groundlings in Los Angeles.
 She made her stage debut playing the title role in Marisol at the Louisville Humana Festival.
 In November 1988 Arroyave made her screen/television debut in a brief appearance on the vigilante action series The Equalizer in the episode, "Sea of Fire" as a high-school girl (screen-credited as "Girl #1").
 Afterwards she joined the cast of CBS daytime soap opera As the World Turns as Bianca Marquez Walsh, Lucinda Walsh's (Elizabeth Hubbard) adoptive daughter.
 Arroyave was regular cast member to 1994.
 In 1993, she made her Broadway debut in the Jane Bowles' play In the Summer House at Vivian Beaumont Theater.

 Arroyave made her big screen debut appearing in the 1989 biographical drama film Lean On Me opposite Morgan Freeman and Beverly Todd.
 She later had supporting roles in films Falling Down (1993), The Cowboy Way (1994), Trial by Jury (1994), Dangerous Minds (1995), One Eight Seven (1997), In Too Deep (1999), Flawless (1999), Empire (2002) and Crash (2004).
 She co-starred in the Hallmark Hall of Fame 1993 film Blind Spot opposite Joanne Woodward.
 On television, Arroyave made guest-starring appearances in Law & Order, New York Undercover, The Practice, Brooklyn South, Chicago Hope, Touched by an Angel and NYPD Blue.
 Arroyave played the role of Jamey Farrell during the first season of Fox series 24 from 2001 to 2002.
 She later had supporting roles in films Adrift in Manhattan (2007), Adam (2009), Holy Rollers (2010) and Lost Cat Corona (2017).

 In 2019, Arroyave played Karla Córdova, a Salvadoran detainee, during the final season of Netflix comedy-drama series, Orange Is the New Black.
 From 2021 to 2022 she had a recurring role as Mierce Xiu in the NBC series The Blacklist.
 In 2023 she appeared in the Hulu miniseries A Murder at the End of the World, and in 2024 co-starred opposite Guillermo Diaz in the thriller film, You Can't Stay Here.